 Prof Teng's expertise is in the designing, fabrication and characterisation of nanoscale electronic materials and devices, as well as controlling their properties through surface engineering for novel applications.
 His expertise also includes scaling-up technologies for nanodevices, the use of scanning probe microscopy and other surface science techniques for the study of semiconductor surfaces and interfaces.

-His research work was supported by awards from the NHS-National Institute for Health Research (NIHR), European Commission Horizon 2020, The Royal Society, Welsh Government, HEFCW, Sir Halley Stewart Trust and industries etc. He is the principal inventor on at least ten patents/patent applications.
+His research has been supported by awards from the NHS-National Institute for Health Research (NIHR), European Commission Horizon 2020, The Royal Society, Welsh Government, HEFCW, Sir Halley Stewart Trust and industries etc. He is the principal inventor on at least ten patents/patent applications.
 Prof Teng serves as an Associate Editor for RSC Advances and Editor for Fluorescent Materials journals.
 He also serves as an organising committee member for a number of international conferences in the area of Nanotechnology and Material Sciences.

 If you are highly motivated and interested in PhD research on the development of nanobiosensors, please get in touch with me.